Yellowen/Owrang/docs/user/setup/docs.user.setup.email.md

-To make ERPNext pull emails from your mail box, enter the POP3 settings.
+To make Owrang pull emails from your mail box, enter the POP3 settings.
 (POP3 is a way of extracting emails from your mailbox.
 It should be fairly easy to find out what your POP3 settings are.
 If you have problems, contact your email service provider).
 If you want to setup an auto reply, check on the “Send Autoreply” box and whenever someone sends an email, an autoreply will be sent.
 Add a custom signature which you want to send with your replies.

 ### Setting Auto-notification on Documents

-ERPNext allows you to automatically email documents on “Submission” to the contact mentioned in the document.
+Owrang allows you to automatically email documents on “Submission” to the contact mentioned in the document.
 To set this up, go to:

 > Setup > Tools > Enable / Disable Notifications.